damianhakert/damianhakert.github.io/source/handbook/benefits/index.html.md

    that it covers is over.
 For example, an invoice covering the period of March 1-31 can be sent on March 25.
    * All invoices are internally reviewed, approved, and then payment is processed.
    This is usually a fast process, but be aware that it can incur delays around vacations.
+1. Any changes to a Contributor's status, classification, promotion/demotion, pay increases/decreases, and bonus need to be communicated to People Operations by the manager or CEO.
+People Operations then records this formally (for audit purposes) in a Contributor Action Notice (CAN).

 ## Specific to employees based in the Netherlands <a name="nl-specific-benefits"></a>